-Kings beat Islanders 4-1 behind team effort
+Kings beat Islanders 4-1 behind 24 saves from surging Quick

 It was the second straight regulation loss for the Islanders after setting a franchise record by earning a point in 17 straight games.
 New York was 15-0-2 in that span before losing 3-0 at Anaheim on Monday night.

+“You’re going to go through some dry stretches where it’s not going to come easy for the players individually or collectively.
+And right now it’s not coming easy for us,” Islanders coach Barry Trotz said.
+“Teams are bearing down for us, you know.
+We’re not sneaking up on anybody.
+It’s a dry patch that you have to work through as a group and stay positive.”

 Los Angeles took a 2-1 lead with 3:43 left in the second on Carter’s first power-play goal of the season by tipping Michael Amadio’s shot from the point over Varlamov.

 It was the Kings’ third power-play goal in four games.
-They had seven goals with the man-advantage in their first 21 games.
+They had eight goals with the man-advantage in their first 21 games.

+The Kings had dominated the second period with long stretches of sustained possession before Carter got his fourth game-winning goal, and they kept it up after that to improve to 6-0-0 when leading after two periods.

 Roy made it 3-1 at 10:19 of the third on a one-timer from the high slot off a pass from Blake Lizotte for his second of the season.

-Alex Iafallo added an empty-netter with 2:07 left to cap the scoring.
+Iafallo added an empty-netter with 2:07 left to cap the scoring.
 He has four points in the past two games.

+“I think in this league, if you get a lead in the third, you better hold onto it,” Kings center Blake Lizotte said.

 The Islanders went in front 1 -0 at 8:46 of the first when Brassard tipped Scott Mayfield’s shot from the blue line and sent it bouncing under Quick.